 We’ve all heard that universities want students to show an interest in learning and a willingness to challenge themselves academically.
 This means that where available and when appropriate, students should take AP, IB, or other honors level coursework.

-Where available!
 Students are evaluated based on the opportunities available to them.
 Some students have the opportunity to take a full schedule of AP courses junior and senior year, others may be limited to two AP courses per year by school policy, and others may attend schools that do not have any AP, IB, or honors courses.
 Students should thrive where they are.

-When appropriate!
-Not all students are advanced in all academic areas.
-Some excel in math and science, but not English and history and vice versa.
+.
 One student may be happy and successful in AP Calculus and AP Physics, but feel behind and buried in work in AP Literature.
 Here is where parents and students have to have clear communication and trust.
 Wanting to drop an AP class because it genuinely is too difficult is one thing; wanting an extra off-period or less homework and more video game time is another.

 The question is so common it is a cliché in college admissions offices: “Is it better to get a B in an AP class or an A in a regular class?”
 And the answer from admissions officers is always the same; “It is better to get an A in an AP class.”
 Grades matter in college admission.